-As Belgium's leading postal operator and a parcels and e-commerce logistics provider in Europe, North-America, and Asia, bpostgroup employs over 35,000 experienced and talented employees, who are committed to serving clients and communities of bpostgroup.
+As Belgium's leading postal operator and a parcels and e-commerce logistics provider in Europe, North-America, and Asia, bpostgroup employs over 36,527 experienced and talented employees, who are committed to serving clients and communities of bpostgroup.
 The Company is dedicated to continuing to improve working conditions to promote a collaborative, inclusive and healthy workplace.
 The Company is convinced that this will help the Company to attract, develop and retain the best talent and capabilities to drive the Company's strategy.

-The ratio between the highest executive remuneration (CEO or member of the Executive Committee, as appropriate) and the lowest employee remuneration (on a fulltime equivalent basis) within the Company in 2023 was 32.7729.
+The ratio between the highest executive remuneration (CEO or member of the Executive Committee, as appropriate) and the lowest employee remuneration (on a fulltime equivalent basis) within the Company in 2024 was 41.58.

-For reasons of transparency and clarity, the Company has decided to introduce the disclosure of the following three additional ratios based on a remuneration structure on target (100% results on objectives) on a full time equivalent basis, which makes it possible to carry out measurements smoothing out any variations.
+For reasons of transparency and clarity, the Company has decided to introduce the disclosure of the following three additional ratios based on the scope of bpost SA/NV and on a remuneration structure on target (100% results on objectives) on a full time equivalent basis, which makes it possible to carry out measurements smoothing out any variations.

-The ratio "highest to lowest remuneration" is measured by comparing the highest and lowest remuneration30, taking into account the total target remuneration package (including base remuneration, premiums, variable remuneration, group insurances and benefits), excluding employer's social contributions.

-The ratio "highest to median remuneration" is measured by comparing the highest and median remuneration30, taking into account the total target remuneration package (including base remuneration, premiums, variable remuneration, group insurances and benefits), excluding employer's social contributions.

-The ratio "highest to average remuneration" is based on remuneration costs including all the employees (full time, part time, fixed term and open-ended contract) even if an employee has less than one year of service.
+- The ratio "highest to lowest remuneration" is measured by comparing the highest and lowest remuneration, taking into account the total target remuneration package (including base remuneration, premiums, variable remuneration, group insurances and benefits), excluding employer's social contributions. - The ratio "highest to median remuneration" is measured by comparing the highest and median remuneration, taking into account the total target remuneration package (including base remuneration, premiums, variable remuneration, group insurances and benefits), excluding employer's social contributions. - The ratio "highest to average remuneration" is based on remuneration costs including all the employees (full time, part time, fixed term and open-ended contract) even if an employee has less than one year of service.

-FY 2021 % CHANGE VS. FY 2021 FY 2022 % CHANGE VS. FY 2022 FY 2023 Ratio of highest to lowest remuneration 28.80 15% 33.23 8% 35.61 31 Ratio of highest to median remuneration 21.62 18% 25.51 4% 26.56 Ratio of highest to average remuneration 15.99 20% 19.25 8% 20.72 32
+FY 2022 % CHANGE VS. FY 2022 FY 2023 % CHANGE VS. FY 2023 FY 2024 Ratio of highest to lowest remuneration 33.23 41% 35.61 31% 46.81 Ratio of highest to median remuneration 25.51 37% 26.56 30% 34.63 Ratio of highest to average remuneration 19.25 8% 20.72 30% 33.20